KlausPuchner/TinyML/02_projects/keyword_spotting/4words/README.md

     - Nvidia GPU Driver Installation (optional - for faster training)

 ## **Jupyter Notebook Part (training the model)**
 The Jupyter notebook guides you through the process of training a KWS model.
 It is based on the Colabs which from Tensorflows micro_speech example as well as the HarvardX 3_5_18_TrainingKeywordSpotting.ipynb and 4_5_16_KWS_PretrainedModel from the TinyML Specialization on edX.
-To get started start a jupyter notebook with Tensorflow 1.15.5 installed and open the ipynb Notebook **TrainKeywordSpottingModel2words.ipynb** (<span style="color:red">**TODO: LINK**</span>).
+To get started start a jupyter notebook with Tensorflow 1.15.5 installed and open the ipynb Notebook [**TrainKeywordSpottingModel4words.ipynb**](https://github.com/KlausPuchner/TinyML/blob/main/02_projects/keyword_spotting/4words/TrainKeywordSpottingModel4words.ipynb).

 Roughly summarized the notebook contains the following steps: